What are the safest investments in the UK?

 We’ll run through the anticipated returns below, but we must stress that past performance does not indicate future performance – and the value of your assets can rise and fall.

-• Index funds: Similar to ETFs, index funds are a collection of stocks, bonds, or securities.
 They passively track the performance of a particular index, such as the S&P 500 or the FTSE 100, by investing in all stocks in the tracked index.
-With index funds, your returns can vary.

-• Money market funds: Money market funds, which invest in cash, cash equivalents (liquid investment securities that can be converted into cash) and short-term debt, usually around a year or less, offer top rates of over 5%.
+Money market funds, which invest in cash equivalents (liquid investment securities that can be converted into cash) and short-term gilts and quality bonds, usually with terms of a year or less, are currently paying about 4%.

 How do you invest in low-risk investments?